The City of Gainesville has a mandatory commercial recycling ordinance that requires all commercial properties to recycle. While compliance

 Apartment/condo complexes are also considered commercial properties.
 If you live in an apartment/condo, check with the office manager to find out where the recycling station/area is located.

-Hazardous Waste is to be disposed of properly at all times to protect the environment for future generations.
+Hazardous waste is to be disposed of properly at all times to protect the environment for future generations.
 Hazardous waste cannot be disposed of in

 The City of Gainesville is committed to leading by example in workplace recycling.
 Recycling in all municipal offices by providing commingled recycle containers in the kitchens and breakrooms as well as paper and cardboard recycling in the offices.
 We encourage our employees to reduce waste.
-(Example: Reuse ceramic cups instead of using throw-away paper or Styrofoam cups and to copy paper on both sides).
-To close the loop, the City of Gainesville has a Recycled Content Procurement Policy which mandates that municipal offices purchase recycle content supplies whenever possible.
+(Example: Reuse ceramic cups instead of using throw-away paper or styrofoam cups and to copy paper on both sides).
+To close the loop, the City of Gainesville encourages that municipal offices purchase recycle content supplies whenever possible.